BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 His research and experiments showed that ORGANS CAN HAVE MULTIPLE FUNCTIONS, one of which is secreting chemicals into the bloodstream to effect other organ systems.

-Claude Bernard (1813–1878) did not discover the first specific hormone (which was secretin in 1902), but he is generally credited with discovering the concept of internal secretion in the mid-1850s, which laid the foundation for endocrinology.
+Claude did not discover the first specific hormone (which was secretin in 1902), but he is generally credited with discovering the concept of internal secretion in the mid-1850s, which laid the foundation for endocrinology.

 Bernard first major work was on the functions of the pancreas.
 His discovery that the juices (Now known as enzymes) of the pancreas play a significant role in the digestive process that won him the prize for experimental physiology from the French Academy of Sciences.
 Bernard showed that the principal processes of enzymes, bile, and the pancreas in digestion take place in the small intestine, not in the stomach as was previously believed.

-LIVER, GLUCOSE BALANCE & METABOLISM
+LIVER, GLUCOSE BALANCE, & METABOLISM

 Some say his best-known discovery is the glycogenic function of the liver.
 He demonstrated that the liver function, regulates blood sugar levels by both storing glycogen and secreting glucose, which was a pioneering study in metabolism, energy management, and internal regulation.